Marcabru: The Cleansing Bowl (From Occitan)

 Go to the waters of that bowl

-And there be truly cured of ill,
+And there be truly cured of ill

-We'll not dwell high but burn below.
+Dwell not on high but burn below.

 But want of faith and wanton greed